andrew-levy/swiftui-react-native/README.md

 - Picker ✅
 - Slider ✅ (has a lot of bugs)
 - Color ✅
+  -------- These are all text based, need to figure out dynamic sizing --------
-- Label ✅ - js fallback
+- Label ✅
+- Text ✅
-- Button - js fallback
+- Button
-- Link - js fallback
+- Link
-- ShareLink - js fallback
+- ShareLink
-- SecureField - js fallback
+- SecureField
-- TextEditor - js fallback
+- TextEditor
-- TextField - js fallback (combine these? ^^)
+- TextField (combine these? ^^)
-- Text - js fallback

 ## To add: